laravel/forge-docs/src/sites/envoyer.md

 Before migrating your Forge site to Envoyer, ensure your site directory does not contain a directory called `releases` or `current`.
 This is essential to allow Envoyer to create these directories during the project installation on your server.

 Next, access the Envoyer dashboard and navigate to the relevant project.
-Within the project settings, select "Import Forge Server," then choose the appropriate server and site before clicking "Import Server."
+Within the project settings, select "Import Forge Server", then choose the appropriate server and site before clicking "Import Server."

 ![Import server from Forge](/img/import-server-from-forge.png)